kesagaurav/project-two/README.md

 # Fooderzapp
   # Description
-   Our project is based on the console based application and  about the food app where the customer can buy and view his food in his cart and also in our app we will using the customer and employee login where the employee can login and once the customer login we will able to see the food items in the our menu and he will be adding the fooditem to the cart and we can also view the cart as well and also the cart details as well where customer can view the food items and add it to the cart and also the employee can add the food item and also employee can view the food items as well
+    Fooderzapp is based on online food managment system where the users can login/signup as an customer or employee where they can explore different features available .This application is very user friendly.
+Data stored in this application is secure.The customers can choose from variety of food items and add them to cart.
+An Employee can add the food items into the foodlist.
+Employees can also manage the deletion of food items, they can also add food images and food names including price.

+    --> Why use Fooderz?
+    - This application has most updated features compared to existing applications.
+    - An Employee can add and view other Employees.
+    - Customer has a easy access to all the items available.
+    - Managing of data is made simpler.
+    - This application has a capability to move onto a fully functioning web application.

   # Technologies Used
     Angular